onema/kt-robots/README.md

 <details>
 <summary>Examples</summary>

-You can be in continuous motion, like `YosemiteSam`, which zig-zags across the board.

-Reacting to damage like `HotShot`.

-Chase and ram into your opponents like `RoboDog`.
+You can be in continuous motion, like `YosemiteSam`, which zig-zags across the board, react to damage like `HotShot`,  or chase and ram into your opponents like `RoboDog`.

 Beware that a robot cannot change heading without suddenly stopping if its speed exceeds `Robot.MaxSpeed`.
 </details>